Consolidating your super

 Lost super refers to super accounts where the member has simply forgotten about their account, or their fund has lost track of the member's contact details.
 In some instances, there may be super accounts in your name that you didn't even know existed.

 In Australia, complying super funds (funds which meet certain Government requirements) are required by law to notify the ATO of lost members.

 A member becomes lost when two written communications are returned to the super fund unclaimed.
-Lost members' details are given to the ATO and their account balance is held by the super fund until claimed or, depending on the balance, it can be transferred to an eligible rollover fund.
+Lost members' details are given to the ATO and their account balance is held by the super fund until claimed or, transferred to the ATO.

 Things you should consider